 Candidate recruitment and training and local elected official support

-Through strategic engagement of rural and small town voters, RDI believes progressives can win enough state legislative and supreme court races in rural states to influence congressional redistricting that will take place after the 2020 election.
+Through strategic engagement of rural and small town voters, RDI believes progressives can win enough fair, non-partisan districting.
 Our state redistricting efforts include:

 Fair district petition drives, call and letter campaigns, and policy change